-Store in the original package in order to protect from moisture.
+Store in the original package

-Do not use this medicine if you notice visible signs of deterioration.
+Do not use Amaryl if you notice visible signs of deterioration.

-Do not throw away any medicines via wastewater or household waste.
-Ask your pharmacist how to throw away medicines you no longer use.
-These measures will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicinesno longer required.
+These measures will help to protect the environment.